 Vegetation data cleaning

-We performed an exploratory data analysis of these 3,249 plots using modified Two-Way Indicator Species Analysis (TWINSPAN) (Roleček et al. 2009) with the R package twinspanR (Zelený 2021), 3 pseudospecies cut levels (0, 15, 25), a minimum group size of 10 plots, and Sørensen’s average dissimilarity.
-During this analysis we identified 741 outlier plots which did not belong to either the target anthropogenic vegetation or to the geographical area of the ecoregion.
+We performed an exploratory data analysis of these 3,249 plots using modified Two-Way Indicator Species Analysis (TWINSPAN) (Roleček et al. 2009) with the R package twinspanR (Zelený 2021).
+We used 3 pseudospecies cut levels (0, 15, 25), a minimum group size of 10 plots and Sørensen’s average dissimilarity.
+During this analysis we identified 741 outlier plots which did not belong to either the target anthropogenic vegetation or to the geographical area of the Iberian Atlantic territories.
 The majority of these plots corresponded to coastal plant communities and had been misclassified by the expert system.
-We removed these plots, leaving a dataset of 2,508 vegetation plots for data analysis: 2,419 plots from SIVIM, originally recorded in 89 publications (Appendix S2); plus 89 plots added by us.
+We removed these plots, resulting in a dataset of 2,508 vegetation plots for data analysis: 2,419 plots from SIVIM, originally recorded in 89 publications (Appendix S2); plus 89 plots added by us.

 Training dataset for semi-supervised classification and validation of alliances

+The main aim of our classification was for it to be consistent with regional phytosociological expertise and to match that expertise with current EuroVegChecklist alliances (Mucina et al. 2016).
+To achieve this, one advantage of using the SIVIM database is that a majority of the plots had been assigned to associations or alliances by the original authors (Font et al. 2012).
+However, there could be misclassification due to unclear concepts or human error.
+Therefore, we used TWINSPAN to revise the classification by the original authors, to define the number of clusters that better aligned with our syntaxonomical checklist and to remove outliers or misclassified plots.

-To create a training dataset for the semi-supervised classification Mucina et al. 2016Font et al. 2012(see below), we started by keeping only those plots (n = 2,201) that had been assigned by the original authors of the plot to any of the 38 anthropogenic alliances defined in our syntaxonomical checklist (i.e., we removed the plots without syntaxa, that had been retrieved solely by the expert system).
-We further cleaned this subset using a preliminary TWINSPAN classification, in which we attempted to match the plots into the 38 alliances.
-This step allowed us to identify those plots in which there was an agreement between (1) our TWINSPAN-based classification and (2) the classification based on the original author’s syntaxon.
-These plots (n = 1,725) became our training dataset for semi-supervised classification.
-Furthermore, this step allowed us to validate which alliances from our syntaxonomical checklist were present in the study ecoregion (n = 28) and which were absent (n = 10).
+We started this stage of the analyses by keeping only those plots (n = 2,095) that had been assigned by the original authors of the plot to any of the 9 anthropogenic vegetation classes defined in our syntaxonomical checklist (i.e., we removed the plots without syntaxa, that had been retrieved solely by the expert system).
+Then, we performed a TWINSPAN classification (with the same settings as above) within each vegetation class, attempting to classify its plots into a number of clusters equal to the number of alliances of that class in our checklist.
+We assigned the resulting clusters to an alliance in our checklist based on their composition of diagnostic species as described in the regional literature.
+In some cases, this resulted in a classification into a number of clusters in which (1) more than one cluster was assigned to the same alliance in the checklist; and (2) some alliances in the checklist could not be assigned to any of the clusters (i.e. the plots that had been assigned by the original authors to that alliance were separated in different clusters).
+By the end of this process, of the 34 alliances in our checklist, 25 had been assigned to clusters.
+Nine alliances were not assigned to any cluster.
+Of these, eight had been assigned to a few plots by the original authors: Onopordion castellani (n = 6 plots), Onopordion acanthii (5), Euphorbion prostratae (4), Caucalidion lappulae (4), Roemerion hybridae (2), Hordeion murini (2), Taeniathero-Aegilopion geniculatae (1) and Fragarion vescae (1).
+The alliance Aegopodion podagrariae had been assigned by the original authors to 39 plots, but our TWINSPAN analysis could not separate this alliance from the alliances Geo urbani-Alliarion officinalis and Balloto-Conion maculati.

+This stage of the analyses allowed us to identify those plots in which there was an agreement between (1) our TWINSPAN-based classification (i.e. numerical classification) and (2) the classification based on the original author’s syntaxon (i.e. regional phytosociological expertise).
+These plots (n = 1,850) were the best representatives of each alliance and became our training dataset for semi-supervised classification.